Ole Begemann: iPhone Development

-Objects are called immutable if their state cannot be changed after initialization.
+Objects are immutable if their state cannot be changed after initialization.
 While less flexible than their mutable counterparts, immutable objects have a lot of advantages.
 For instance, callers of a method that takes an immutable object as a parameter need not fear that the method might change the object.
 Also, thread safety is much easier to ensure if the objects shared by multiple threads are immutable.

 For these and other reasons, it is often a good idea to make your own custom classes immutable, too.
 If you do so, it is important that all properties of your class also return immutable objects.
 I found an example of what not to do in the otherwise excellent book Cocoa Design Patterns by Erik M. Buck and Donald A. Yacktman: on page 144, they define a class that has a read-only property returning an NSMutableDictionary: